Gabriella439/nixos-in-production/manuscript/WebServer.md

   … in the same directory as the `flake.nix` file.

 - Run `nix run`

   … also from within the same directory

 Once the above command succeeds you can open the web page in your browser by visiting [`http://localhost:8080`](http://localhost:8080) which should display the following contents:

 > Hello, world!

 {blurb, class: warning}
 In general I don't recommend testing things by hand like this.
+Remember the "master cue":

+> Every common build/test/deploy-related activity should be possible with at most a single command using Nix’s command line interface.

-In a later chapter we'll automate this sort of testing using NixOS's support for integration tests.
+In a later chapter we'll cover how to automate this sort of testing using NixOS's support for integration tests.
 {/blurb}

 ## DevOps

 The above example illustrates how far you can take DevOps with NixOS.
-If the web page represents the software development half of the project (the "Dev") and the `nginx` configuration represents the operational half of the project (the "Ops") then we can in principle store both the "Dev" and the "Ops" halves of our project within the same file.
-In general, we typically don't want to do this, but we *can* and there's no limit to how far we can blur the boundary between Dev and Ops when we use NixOS.

-Just for fun: let's blur the boundary even further by templating the web page with some system configuration options:
+If the inline web page represents the software development half of the project (the "Dev") and the `nginx` configuration represents the operational half of the project (the "Ops") then we can in principle store both the "Dev" and the "Ops" halves of our project within the same file.
+As an extreme example, we can even template the web page with system configuration options!

 ```nix
 # module.nix